Education and Training

 Our current programs - some of them on our Boston campus, some of them online -- are described below.
-For more information, contact the International Center at +1 617 355-7159 or Cynthia.Garibaldi@childrens.harvard.edu, or fill out our online form.
+For more information, contact the International Office at Cynthia.Garibaldi@childrens.harvard.edu, or fill out our online form.

 Each year, approximately 450 postgraduate students spend at least a portion of their residencies at Boston Children's Hospital, which hosts an innovative joint residency program with Boston Medical Center.
 The program draws exceptional medical school graduates from around the world who wish to specialize in pediatrics (and who meet the program requirements).

 Fellowship opportunities are available to qualified physicians who seek additional training in a clinical subspecialty or who are preparing for research and academic careers in pediatrics.
 We offer more than 40 fellowship programs at our Boston-area facilities.

 Additionally, the Dana-Farber/Boston Children's Cancer and Blood Disorders Center is partnering with Children's Cancer Hospital Egypt 57357 in Cairo to offer an innovative fellowship in pediatric oncology.